finbourne/lusid-sdk-csharp/sdk/docs/PostingModulesApi.md

             var apiInstance = new PostingModulesApi(config);
             var scope = "scope_example";  // string | The scope of the Posting Module to be updated. var code = "code_example";  // string | The code of the Posting Module to be updated.
-Together with the scope this uniquely identifies the Posting Module. var postingModuleRule = new List<PostingModuleRule>(); // List<PostingModuleRule> | The new rule set to be updated for the posting module.
+Together with the scope this uniquely identifies the Posting Module. var postingModuleRule = new List<PostingModuleRule>(); // List<PostingModuleRule> | The new rule set for the Posting Module.

             try
             {
-                // [EXPERIMENTAL] UpdatePostingModuleRules: Update a Posting Modules rules PostingModuleRulesUpdatedResponse result = apiInstance.UpdatePostingModuleRules(scope, code, postingModuleRule);
+                // [EXPERIMENTAL] SetPostingModuleRules: Set the rules of a Posting Module PostingModuleRulesUpdatedResponse result = apiInstance.SetPostingModuleRules(scope, code, postingModuleRule);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling PostingModulesApi.UpdatePostingModuleRules: " + e.Message);
+                Debug.Print("Exception when calling PostingModulesApi.SetPostingModuleRules: " + e.Message);
                 Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }